saherwarsi2006-crypto/Sales-Analysis-Dashboard/README.md

 Sales Data Analysis Dashboard (Excel)

-This project analyzes retail sales data to generate business insights using Excel dashboards.
+🎯 Objective

+Built an Excel-based sales dashboard to analyze business performance and identify key revenue trends across regions, categories, and time periods.

 🎯 What I did
 I analyzed sales data using Excel and made a dashboard.